pdgarden/nba-insights-engine/README.md

    1. Setup pre-commit: `uv run pre-commit install -t commit-msg -t pre-commit`

-The lock file only contains dependencies necessary to run the Streamlit app.

 ## 3.2 Run

 Once the set up is done, the app can be launched by executing the following command: